TANYA'S

 High blood pressure is very dangerous - it can cause strokes, seizures and blindness, and may even kill; but since it has few visible symptoms until a crisis occurs, it really needs to be measured with a blood pressure monitor.

-Unfortunately, many vets do not have the equipment to measure blood pressure (even though it only costs about US$1000).
+Unfortunately, some vets do not have the equipment to measure blood pressure (even though it only costs about US$1000).
 Do ask your vet if s/he has this equipment, and if so, make sure s/he uses it to check your cat's blood pressure.
 If they do not have it, politely ask them to consider investing in it, and then call around other vets in your area (or ask your vet to do so) to see if you can find somebody who can measure your cat's blood pressure.
-If you cannot find anybody to measure it, check the Symptoms page for alternative checks, though they are far from ideal.
+If you cannot find anybody to measure it, check the All About Hypertension page for alternative checks, though they are far from ideal.

 If blood pressure is consistently over 160, it should be treated.
 This is easily managed through the use of a medication called amlodipine (known as Norvasc in the USA and Istin in many parts of Europe).